-2 The gas company shall furnish the applicant with construction drawings specifying the installation methods and the materials approved by the commission for service installation.
+(2) The gas company shall furnish the applicant with construction drawings specifying the installation methods and the materials for service installation.

-3) Prior to providing service, the gas company shall furnish a copy of the application to the commission.
+(3) Prior to providing service, the gas company shall furnish a copy of the application to the commission.

-(4) Upon receipt of a copy of the application, the commission shall cause the customer line to be inspected for compliance with commission specifications.
-Service shall not commence until commission specifications have been met.
+(4) Upon receipt of a copy of the application, the commission shall cause the customer line to be inspected for compliance with this administrative regulation prior to commencement of service.